-Philip Betterly is entering his second year as the assistant baseball coach at Sewanee, where he oversees the pitching staff, along with the catchers.
+Philip Betterly is entering his fourth year as the assistant baseball coach at Sewanee, where he oversees the pitching staff, along with the catchers.

 Prior to Sewanee, Betterly spent two years as an assistant coach at Shenandoah University, where he worked with pitchers and catchers, and assisted with the recruitment of players.
 During his time at Shenandoah, the program compiled a 60-24 record, won an Old Dominion Athletic Conference regular season title in 2014, and received a birth in the 2014 South Regional.
 The program had the conference Pitcher of the Year, Darrell Thompson.